-Species Federal Status Habitat Potential Habitat Present at the Site Birds Golden-cheeked warbler (Dendroica chrysoparia) Endangered Old-growth and mature regrowth Ashe juniper-oak woodlands in limestone hills and canyons, at 180 to 520 meters elevation.
+Species Federal Status Habitat Potential Habitat Present at the Site Birds Golden-cheeked warbler ( Dendroica chrysoparia ) Endangered Old-growth and mature regrowth Ashe juniper-oak woodlands in limestone hills and canyons, at 180 to 520 meters elevation.
 No designated critical habitat.
 No Piping Plover (Charadrius melodus) Threatened Sandy upper beaches, especially where scattered grass tufts are present, and sparsely vegetated shores and islands of shallow lakes, ponds, rivers, and impoundments.
-Campus is outside of final critical No habitat.
-Red Knot (Calidrus canutus rufa) Threatened Seacoasts on tidal flats and beaches, less frequently in marshes and flooded fields.
+Campus is outside of final critical habitat.
+No Red Knot (Calidrus canutus rufa) Threatened Seacoasts on tidal flats and beaches, less frequently in marshes and flooded fields.
 No designated critical habitat.
 No Whooping Crane (Grus americana) Endangered Marshes, shallow lakes, lagoons, salt flats, grain and stubble fields, and barrier islands.
 Campus is outside of final critical habitat.
-No Clams , Texas Fawnsfoot (Truncilla macrodon) Threatened Little is known about habitat requirements for this species; however, it appears to prefer rivers and larger streams.
+No Clams · Texas Fawnsfoot (Truncilla macrodon) Threatened Little is known about habitat requirements for this species; however, it appears to prefer rivers and larger streams.
 No designated critical habitat.
+No

-No of the Dallas VAMC campus and they do not anticipate adverse impacts to state-listed threatened or endangered species associated with implementation of the Proposed Action.
+Table 3-1 Federally Listed Species in the Vicinity of the Dallas VAMC Campus of the Dallas VAMC campus and they do not anticipate adverse impacts to state-listed threatened or endangered species associated with implementation of the Proposed Action.